NMSCovasna/HKMU-2090SEF-Course-Project/README.md

 <h2>User Guide (how to run Python code)</h2>

+Question: How to use Binary tree data structure to create a binary tree of the below picture?

 <h2>B) Shell Sort Algorithm</h2>

 An in-place comparison sort which allows elements exchange in datasets by comparing through larger distances in initial stages, and reduce gap size and required swaps times to catalytic the process.